 Airlines were highly regulated.
 Hubs were far in the future.
 So regional players such as Bonanza, Hughes AirWest and Western were as important as United, American and Continental.
 I made my first airplane flight from LA to Phoenix when I was ten (we had gone there on the Sunset Limited, by far the more enchanting journey for me).
 Flying was special then.
 People dressed up.
 Airlines treated you very well.
 There were no cattle calls or lines from LockUp.

 Sky Harbor was an accidental airport.
 Before the Depression, a number of landing strips were sited around Phoenix.
 This one, built in 1928 by Scenic Airways, was purchased by the city in 1935 and improved thanks to New Deal money, manpower, and materials.
 TWA began regular service three years later and for decades was a dominant carrier.
 For several years in the 1970s, TWA ran 747 service between Phoenix and Chicago.
+The north side of the airport handled general aviation until the 1990s, when it was shifted to Deer Valley and Goodyear airports to make more space for airlines.

 Today, of course, Sky Harbor is a behemoth.
 On the outside, it's ugly, adds hugely to the heat island and air pollution, is a monster to navigate, and has lost all its former grace.
 This is hardly a peculiarity to Phoenix — American airports are generally unattractive, as if warning you architecturally of the travel ordeal ahead.